moggers87/django-sendfile2/README.rst

 files, but does not want to serve the actual bytes of the file itself.  i.e. as serving large files is not what Django is made for.

-Note this should not be used for regular file serving (e.g. css etc), only for cases where you need Django to do some work before serving the actual file.
+Note this should not be used for regular file serving (e.g. CSS etc), only for cases where you need Django to do some work before serving the actual file.

 - Download: https://pypi.org/project/django-sendfile2/